NTThanh116/NTThanh116/README.md

 ## Technical Expertise

-- Structural, thermal, and durability analysis
-- Finite element modeling and numerical simulation
-- Computational mechanics and mechanics of materials
+- Industrial CAE analysis covering heat transfer, durability, vibration, fatigue, and nonlinear behavior
-- Numerical methods for engineering problems
+- Preparation and presentation of technical simulation reports for automotive engineering projects
-- Scientific machine learning and physics-informed modeling
-- Verification, validation, and convergence analysis
-- Engineering automation and scientific programming
+- Automation and optimization of engineering workflows using programming
+- Experience working on major automotive development projects at Suzuki and Toyota

 ## Languages and Tools